Types of gc Capillary columns

 The unique separation properties of polyethylene glycol makes these liabilities tolerable.
 Polyethylene glycol stationary phases must be liquids under GC temperature conditions.

-Gas-solid stationary phases are comprised of a thin layer (usually <10 um) of small particles adhered to the surface of the tubing.
+Gas-solid stationary phases are of porous adsorbents comprised of a thin layer (usually <10 um) of small particles adhered to the surface of the tubing.

 These are porous layer open tubular (PLOT) columns.
 The sample compounds undergo a gas-solid adsorption/desorption process with the stationary phase.
 The particles are porous, thus size exclusion and shape selectivity processes also occur.